Flag desecration: Japan

 In Japan, under Chapter 4, Article 92 of the Criminal Code, the desecration of a recognized foreign nation's national flag and symbol to dishonour that particular nation is illegal and results in fine or penal labour, but only on complaint by the foreign government.
+Additionally, the Criminal Code forbids publicly damaging, removing, or defiling a "tangible object recognized in common social understanding" as being used as the Japanese national flag, in a manner that "causes people to feel extreme discomfort or disgust".

 In May 1958, the flag of the People's Republic of China, the Wǔ Xīng Hóngqí, at a postage stamp convention was pulled down and damaged, but as Japan did not recognize the PRC at the time, the law was not applied.
 In February 2011, Japanese ultra-rightists held a protest over the Kuril Islands dispute outside of the Russian embassy in Tokyo, during which they dragged a Russian flag on the ground; Russian foreign minister Sergey Lavrov stated that his ministry had asked the Japanese government to launch a criminal case over the incident.

-However, the desecration of the Japanese flag, the Hinomaru, has never been a crime.
-Absent from such law, the act of desecration is implicitly protected by Article 21 covering freedom of speech in the Constitution of Japan.

 On 26 October 1987, an Okinawan supermarket owner burned the Hinomaru, before the start of the National Sports Festival of Japan.
 The flag burner, Shōichi Chibana, burned the national flag not only to show opposition to atrocities committed by the wartime Japanese army and the continued Japanese-requested presence of U.S. forces, but also to prevent it from being displayed in public.
 Other incidents in Okinawa included the flag being torn down during school ceremonies and students refusing to honor the flag as it was being raised to the sounds of "Kimigayo".

-In late January 2021, the ruling Liberal Democratic Party announced its intention to pass a law in the Diet to prohibit the desecration of the Hinomaru.

-On 13 April 2022, Japan amended its law to impose custodial sentences on those who desecrate foreign national flags.
+The desecration of the Japanese flag, the Hinomaru, was not a crime until 2026.
+Absent from such law, the act of desecration was implicitly protected by Article 21 covering freedom of speech in the Constitution of Japan.
+In late January 2021, a group inside the ruling Liberal Democratic Party including Sanae Takaichi announced an intention to propose a law in the Diet to prohibit the desecration of the Hinomaru.
+However, this attempt did not proceed past the internal screenings of the party.
+On 20 October 2025, LDP and Japan Innovation Party formed a coalition government, with Takaichi as the Prime Minister.
+The coalition agreement includes a promise to criminalize the desecration of the national flag during the 2026 Ordinary Diet Session.
+On 30 June 2026, the House of Representatives passed the Law Concerning the Punishment of Damage to the National Flag, which criminalizes the desecration of the flag of Japan.
+On 17 July 2026, the House of Councillors passed the act, enacting it into law.